anglosherif/aws-3tier-flask-rds-project/README.md

 and also allow writing to the RDS DB
 <img width="1573" height="492" alt="image" src="https://github.com/user-attachments/assets/1db7e90c-fae6-4bd9-9e36-4fee5c54a482" />
 <img width="1508" height="402" alt="image" src="https://github.com/user-attachments/assets/4327c123-dfdc-4d49-be26-52f725c7eae5" />

+but the issue is that how to configure all needed packages inside an ec2 instance that is not connected to internet ! , the solution was that i hade to install all needed packages inside the public ec2 and then transfer them to the private ec2 and finally i can do the install for the packages .

+for example , here is s the steps to install mysql-connector-python on the private ec2 :-
+1) on plublic ec2
+   pip3 download mysql-connector-python -d mysql-offline scp -i ~/ec2-3tier.pem -r mysql-offline ec2-user@10.0.2.230:~
+2) on private ec2
+   mkdir mysql-offline
+   cd mysql-offline
+   pip3 install --no-index --find-links=. mysql-connector-python

+this way is used to install any package needed in the private EC2 instance and this method is called Air-gapped installation